Daniele-Gregori/ML-AI-Certificate-Capstone/README.md

 My approach to balancing exploration and exploitation involves a dynamic adaptation of the beta parameter in the UCB acquisition function.
 By using insights from SVM's categorization, I strategically increase the beta value to promote exploration in potentially fruitful regions while maintaining an awareness of previously identified maxima.

 What makes my approach unique is this integration of diverse methods - leveraging both probabilistic modeling (GP) and classification techniques (SVM).
 This combination allows for a nuanced exploration strategy that can adapt and respond to the inherent complexities present in the functions being optimized.

+As I continue to engage with this project, I will refine and expand upon these strategies to enhance performance and meet the challenging objectives set forth.